The Best Beginner Mushroom Growing Hacks

 Liquid Cultures

-Using a liquid culture can speed up the colonisation process.
-In a liquid culture, the mycelium is suspended in a nutrient-rich solution, which can encourage faster growth than on a solid substrate.
+Using a liquid culture can help drastically speed up the colonisation process.
+With liquid culture, spores are pre-germinated to form mycelium, which is grown suspended in a nutrient-rich solution.
+Since the spores are pre-germinated less waiting is involved, which can promote faster growth when growing on a substrate.

 Proper Aeration

-Providing plenty of fresh air exchange can help the mycelium metabolise faster, which can in turn, speed up growth.
-Be careful though, as too much fresh air can dry out your substrate.
+Providing plenty of fresh air exchange can allow the mycelium to metabolise more quickly, and that can accelerate growth.
+Just be careful not to overdo it, as excessive fresh air can dry out your substrate.

 Strain Selection

-Some strains of mushrooms naturally grow faster than others.
-If speed is a priority, consider choosing a fast-growing species like oyster mushrooms.
+There are some strains of mushrooms that are naturally faster growing than others.
+If speed is a priority, consider choosing a fast-growing species like Oyster mushrooms.

 7. Implement CO2 Management Techniques

-Regularly fanning your mushrooms or manually airing out the grow room is a simple way to maintain optimal CO2 levels, but this can be labour-intensive and inefficient in larger commercial grows.
+Regularly fanning your mushrooms or manually ventilating the grow room is a simple solution for keeping the CO2 levels high, but this method can be labour-intensive and inefficient on larger commercial grows.

-For larger-scale operations, smart systems can be deployed that monitor and control the CO2 levels in your grow area.
-Automated CO2 exhaust systems and CO2 scrubbers are examples of smart devices that regulate and reduce high CO2 levels, creating an ideal environment for your mushrooms to thrive.
+For larger operations, smart systems can be utilised that monitor and control the CO2 levels in your grow area.
+For example, remote monitoring systems can continuously track CO2 levels circulating in the air to prevent an excessive buildup.
+Once the CO2 concentration exceeds the set point, CO2 exhaust systems or CO2 scrubbers will activate until the set point is restored, providing an optimal environment for your mushrooms to thrive.

 8. Don’t Wait Around – Act Fast!